Thon Maker: Detroit Pistons (2019–2020)

 On 7 February 2019, Maker was acquired by the Detroit Pistons in a three-team trade involving the Bucks and New Orleans Pelicans.
 On 22 February, he sank a tiebreaking 3-pointer with 16.7 seconds remaining to lift the Pistons to a 125–122 win over the Atlanta Hawks.
 It was announced on 19 November 2020 that Pistons general manager Troy Weaver opted to not extend Maker a qualifying offer, allowing him to become a free agent.

 Cleveland Cavaliers (2020–2021)

 On 30 November 2020, Maker signed a training camp contract with the Cleveland Cavaliers.
 He played eight games for the Cavaliers in the 2020–21 season, scoring 30 points and collecting 18 rebounds, before being waived on 13 January 2021.

 Hapoel Jerusalem (2021)

 On 25 August 2021, Maker signed a deal with Hapoel Jerusalem of the Israeli Basketball Premier League.
 He parted ways with the team on 12 December, after averaging 2.8 points and 3.5 rebounds per game.

 Long Island Nets (2022)

 On 21 January 2022, Maker was acquired via available player pool by the Long Island Nets.

-Fujian Sturgeons (2022–present)
+Fujian Sturgeons (2022–2024)

 On 28 July 2022, Maker signed with the Fujian Sturgeons.

+Al Riyadi Beirut (2024)

+On 12 April 2024, Maker signed with Al Riyadi Club Beirut of the Lebanese Basketball League and the FIBA West Asia Super League (WASL).
+On June 1, 2024, he helped Al Riyadi win their first WASL championship, with 35 points and 15 rebounds in the final against Sagesse.
+Maker was named the inaugural WASL MVP award winner.

+On 15 June, Al Riyadi won the Basketball Champions League Asia for the third time, crowning the team as Asian continental champions.
+Maker was named to the Tournament Top Five.

+Rio Grande Valley Vipers (2024)

+On 1 October 2024, Maker signed with the Houston Rockets, but was waived on 14 October.
+On 27 October, he joined the Rio Grande Valley Vipers.

+Return to Al Riyadi (2025)

+Maker returned to Al Riyadi for the 2025 Basketball Champions League Asia, and was named to the All-Star Five once again.
+Al Riyadi was defeated in the final by Utsunomiya Brex, however.

+Al-Ula

+In July 2025, Maker along with his Al Riyadi teammate Wael Arakji joined Saudi Basketball League club Al-Ula.